Xilinx/VMC_Help/AIE/FIR_Asymmetric_Stream/README.md

 #### Specify filter coefficients via input port
 When this option is enabled, the tool allows you to specify reloadable filter coefficients via a second input port.
+This input port is an asynchronous RTP port.
+You can learn more about RTP ports [here](https://docs.xilinx.com/r/en-US/ug1076-ai-engine-environment/Synchronous-and-Asynchronous-RTP).

 #### Filter coefficients
 This field should be specified with the asymmetric filter coefficients